Week 10: Classical Measurement Theory from a Causal Perspective

 - State what each classical validity type (content, construct, criterion, ecological) claims, and identify the causal assumptions each leaves implicit.

-- Run EFA and CFA with clear model-comparison logic.
+- Run exploratory factor analysis (EFA) and confirmatory factor analysis (CFA) with clear model-comparison logic.

 - Run configural, metric, and scalar/threshold invariance tests, and state what they do not establish.